pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

 }
 ```

-In the example above, the `MapRoute` method is used to define the default route with the pattern `/{controller}/{action}/{id}`.
-It specifies that if no specific controller and action are specified in the URL, the `HomeController` and `Index` action method will be used as the defaults.

 You can customize the routing rules based on your application's requirements.
 You can define additional routes, specify constraints on route parameters, and handle different URL patterns.

 By modifying the `RouteConfig.cs` file, you can define how incoming requests are mapped to the appropriate controllers and actions in your ASP.NET MVC application.